On Representing Resilience Requirements of Microservice Architecture Systems: Conclusion

-\item The MRMM model gives measurable resilience metrics to evaluate a service's resilience, and it may be worthwhile to find a modeling technique to model system resilience with service resilience.

-\item Verification on goal satisfaction is an important type of research in Goal Modeling.
+Possible limitation of our proposed work, which can be improved in future work, include the followings: \begin{itemize} \item The MRMM model gives measurable resilience metrics to evaluate a service's resilience, and it may be worthwhile to find a modeling technique to model system resilience with service resilience. \item Verification on goal satisfaction is an important type of research in Goal Modeling.
 We have already given mathematical presentations of notions in our measurement model and requirement model.
-How to encode these mathematical presentations into formal languages, and verify them with model checkers, are future works of this paper.

-\item In our case study, an open source microservice project was used as the target system.
+How to encode these mathematical presentations into formal languages, and verify them with model checkers, are future works of this paper. \item In our case study, an open source microservice project was used as the target system.
 The target system contains not too many microservice so that we can easily build resilience documents with manual efforts.
 For large scale MSA Systems, generating resilience requirements completely manually is difficult because there are a lot of services and resources to be identified.
-So auto generation techniques (e.g. Generate the architecture of the system by reading deployment configuration files) for our resilience requirement model is needed.
+So auto generation techniques (e.g. Generate the architecture of the system by reading deployment configuration files) for our resilience requirement model is needed. \end{itemize}